AlekzNet/Cisco-ASA-ACL-toolkit/README.md

 ### Examples

 Show the amount of matching ACLs for the IPs found in the source and destination.
 See asasearch.sh for used parameters.
-The script processes 3mln entries in ~7min.
+The script processes 3mln entries in ~7min (two passes).

 ```txt
 ./asasearch.sh 10.1.0.0/16